eddyerburgh/data-structures-in-practice/content/posts/hash-tables.md

 }
 ```

 Linear probing can be inefficient in CPython, because some of the CPython hash functions result in many keys mapping to the same index.
-If there are many collisions at the same index, linear probing results in clusters of active slots causing the linear probe to go through many iterations before finding a match.
+If there are multiple collisions at the same index, linear probing results in clusters of active slots causing the linear probe to go through many iterations before finding a match.

 {{< figure src="/images/hash-tables/hash-table-clustering.svg" title="Figure 5: Multiple collisions with linear probing" >}}